Community of inquiry

 The community of inquiry (CoI) is a concept first introduced by early pragmatist philosophers C.S.Peirce and John Dewey, concerning the nature of knowledge formation and the process of scientific inquiry.
 The community of inquiry is broadly defined as any group of individuals involved in a process of empirical or conceptual inquiry into problematic situations.
 This concept was novel in its emphasis on the social quality and contingency of knowledge formation in the sciences, contrary to the Cartesian model of science, which assumes a fixed, unchanging reality that is objectively knowable by rational observers.
 The community of inquiry emphasizes that knowledge is necessarily embedded within a social context and, thus, requires intersubjective agreement among those involved in the process of inquiry for legitimacy.

+While Peirce originally intended the concept of the community of inquiry as a way to model the natural sciences, the concept has been borrowed, adapted, and applied in many different fields such as education (by Matthew Lipman in Philosophy for Children movement) and public administration.

 Parable

 The Buddhist parable of "The Blind Men and an Elephant " offers a colorful way to make sense of the notion of the community of inquiry.
 The tale finds many blind men fumbling about an elephant, each trying to discover what it is they are touching.
 They are fixated in disagreement.
 One finds the elephant's leg and believes it a tree.
 Another finds its trunk and believes it a rope.
 Yet another finds its side and believes it a wall.
 The insight is that we are all trapped inside our limited experience and cannot know the truth.
 If the blind men only cooperated, forming a community whose goal is inquiry into the strange multifaceted object, they may begin to overcome the problematic situation and discover the true nature of the object of their respective opinions.
 By sharing their experiences in a democratic and participatory manner they could arrive at a more comprehensive truth than their impoverished perspectives allow, isolated from each other.
 They would show each other why one found the elephant to be like a rope and the other a tree.
 They would go further, using other ways to collect evidence (e.g., smell the animal, listen to its sounds).
 Together they would try to reconcile their conflicting conclusions.
 The blind men would never see the elephant, but they would no longer be trapped in their own limited perspectives.
 In short, they would be more likely to resolve the problematic situation, that object is no object at all, it is an elephant.
 But resolution is never final; even their consensus could be in error.
 All findings are provisional and subject to revision.
 This is the scientific quality of the community of inquiry.